not-first/glance-schema/README.md

 > [!NOTE]
 > Currently represents version: v0.8.4.
 Now supports validation of split config files using [`$include`](https://github.com/glanceapp/glance/blob/main/docs/configuration.md?tab=readme-ov-file#including-other-config-files)!

+> [!WARNING]
+> Although split config files can now be validated using the new exposed definitions, full schema support for $include is still being ironed out.
+Expect some errors here and there, even though your config file may be correct!

 ## Usage
 The schema is available at: `https://raw.githubusercontent.com/not-first/glance-schema/master/schema.json`